 Instructions

-, combine all ingredients except water and cocoa powder.
-Blend to course flour.
+, combine all ingredients except the water and cocoa powder.
+Blend to a course mixture.

-- Add 1 Tbsp water to mixture, blend.
-Dough should be sticky and start to clump together.
-If needed, add another Tbsp of water.
+- Add 1 teaspoon of water to the mixture and blend.
+The dough should be sticky and start to clump together.
+You'll know it's ready if you can easily roll the mixture into balls.
+If needed, add another teaspoon of water.

-- Place cocoa powder in small bowl.
-Individually roll each ball in the cocoa powder until fully coated.
+- Optional: Place the cocoa powder in small bowl.
+Roll each ball in the cocoa powder until fully coated.

 @RebekahKFit